 When my son began attending college, he ranked as a college SOPHOMORE.
 He completed his freshman year of college while he was being homeschooled through high school.
-He had 39 credit hours, which he earned through dual enrollment and CLEP credit.
+He earned 39 credit hours through dual enrollment and CLEP credit.

 My son was on the Dean’s list almost every semester.
 During his senior year in college, my son made straight A’s, which put him on the President’s List for the entire year.
 Three National Honor’s Societies at college invited my son to join, and he is now a member of two of them.

-My son graduated Magna Cum Laude with a Bachelor of Science degree!
+My son graduated Magna Cum Laude with a Bachelor of Science degree in a STEM field.

 CLEARLY my son IS “college material.”

 My son needed exactly what every child needs: teaching with love, encouragement, patience, and compassion.

 There is no doubt in my mind that God set me on the right path to rescue my son from a terrible educational outcome.
 It’s sad to me that our school couldn’t see my son’s potential.
 It’s a national disgrace that many people fail to see the potential in learning abled kids.